igordejanovic/parglare/docs/disambiguation.md

     global operations

     # At the start of parsing this function is called with actions set to
-    # None to give a change for the strategy to initialize.
+    # None to give a chance for the strategy to initialize.
     if action is None:
         operations = []
         return